LibertyNJ/GardenersMultiTool/README.md

 ## How to use

-The Gardener’s Multi-Tool is powered by a 9-volt battery and can be powered on or off by inserting or removing it.

 Pressing the change mode button cycles through the four different modes of operation.

 Twisting the potentiometer adjusts the contrast of the LCD display.